f0i/identify/CONSIDERATIONS.md

 ... not manipulatable, but public information:

 - Computation in canister
-- HTTP outcalls from canister
+- replicated HTTP outcalls from canister
 - canister state

 .. can be interrupted and public information:

-- communication from and a canister
+- communication from and to a canister

 ## PKCE